-The Company's business will be impacted by the worldwide outbreak of the COVID-19 virus.
-The duration and impact of the outbreak is unknown at this time, as is the efficacy of government emergency measures to contain the spread of the virus and to protect from economic slowdown.
+In 2020 management believes the Company's business was only minimally impacted by the worldwide outbreak of the COVID-19 virus, mainly through construction delays on some projects.
+While worldwide, as a result of the implementation of public health measures and vaccination programs it appears the pandemic is abating the ongoing duration and impact of the outbreak is still unknown at this time, as are the impacts of government measures to protect from economic slowdown.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operating subsidiaries in future periods.